kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-and-kora.md

 For teams optimizing for consistency and automation, that trade can be very attractive.

-## The Cost: Compile-Time Frameworks Move Complexity Into the Build
+## The Cost: Compile-Time Frameworks Move Complexity Into the Build { #cost-build-complexity }

 There is no free lunch.